Ex-officer who shot black man in his home says in 911 call she thought it was her apartment

 Guyger replied: “Yes, I thought it was my apartment.
 I’m f-----.
 Oh my God.
 I'm sorry.”

-The Dallas Police Department said in a statement on Tuesday that it did not authorize the release of the recording made by Guyger following the shooting of Botham Jean and have launched an internal investigation into how it was obtained by WFAA.
+The Dallas Police Department said in a statement Tuesday that it did not authorize the release of the recording of Guyger's call following the shooting of Botham Jean and have launched an internal investigation into how it was obtained by WFAA.

 A Dallas County grand jury indicted Guyger on a murder charge in November over the Sept.
 6 killing of Jean in his apartment, which was one floor above hers.